wedaa/LongTail-Log-Analysis/README.md

 5) I need to add a chart of password lengths

-6) It would be nice in the "Trends" tables if the first time an entry is used that it showed up in a different color.
+6) DONE: 2015-03-18.
+It would be nice in the "Trends" tables if the first time an entry is used that it showed up in a different color.

 7) I should make a line chart of attacks per day.